Get Funding

 Massachusetts Department of Agricultural Resources (MDAR)

-MDAR occasionally offers energy related grant opportunities, specifically the Ag-Energy Grant Program, with proposals typically due in spring each year.
+MDAR offers energy-related grant opportunities on an annual basis, specifically the Climate Smart Agriculture Program, with proposals typically due in spring each year.

-To discuss the technical aspects of your proposed energy project, please contact Gerry Palano, MDAR Renewable Energy Coordinator and MFEP partner at 617.626.1706 or Gerald.Palano@state.ma.us.
+If you have questions about the MDAR grants, please contact Gerry Palano, MDAR Renewable Energy Coordinator and MFEP partner at 617-626-1706 or Gerald.Palano@state.ma.us.

 Back to Top